-Other Independence Science personnel who attended the meetings include Mick Isaacson, director of research and development; Michael Lombardi, curriculum development specialist; and Lillian Rankel, director of educational innovations.
+Other Independence Science personnel who will attend the meetings include Mick Isaacson, director of research and development; Michael Lombardi, curriculum development specialist; and Lillian Rankel, director of educational innovations.

-Some of the Penn State-developed ILAB technology was presented at the meeting.
-Another product that was demonstrated in the White House is the Talking LabQuest, which collects and stores scientific data like acceleration and pH level.
+One product to be demonstrated in the White House is the Talking LabQuest, which collects and stores scientific data like acceleration and pH level.
 The device incorporates a text-to-speech software component developed by Independence Science that makes information displayed on its LCD screen audible.

 The software was tested at the Indiana School for the Blind and Visually Impaired and was used by students who attended Camp Tuhsmeheta this summer in Greenville, Mich.
-Independence Science received funding from the National Science Foundation to develop the technology and collaborated with Vernier Software & Technology and the Department of Educational Studies at Purdue University to create it.
+Independence Science received funding from the National Science Foundation to develop the technology and collaborated with Vermeer Software & Technology and the Department of Educational Studies at Purdue University to create it.

-Supalo's goals for Independence Science's visit to the White House were to learn about government opportunities in getting its technologies into schools to help blind students and to promote the company's mission.
-The demonstrated technologies were designed to increase students with disabilities' access to the STEM fields and are important tools for integrating these students into the Obama Administration's Educate to Innovate policy.
+Supalo's goals for Independence Science's visit to the White House are to learn about government opportunities in getting its technologies into schools to help blind students and to promote the company's mission.